fusefactory/ofxDepthStream/README.md

 # ofxDepthStream

-OpenFrameworks addon with _heavily opiniated_ tools for working with remote Depth Sensors of a network.
+OpenFrameworks addon with _heavily opiniated_ tools for working with remote Depth Sensor streams.

 ## What?